DanielPlatnick/bfs_vs_rrws_pyperplan/README.md

 # Pyperplan Extension

-This is my extension of **Pyperplan**, which includes an new package featuring novel random-walk based algorithms for heuristic search and planning.
+This is my extension of **Pyperplan**, which includes a new package featuring novel random-walk based algorithms for heuristic search and planning.
 Random- walk based algorithms have great potential for escaping local minimas in automated planning and search.
 This extension provides a code-base to